Sharing & Archiving Data

 How to share your data

-- Submit data to a journal article
+- Submit as supplemental material to a journal in support of an article

 Where to share your data